-H-1B Cap Exemptions
+H-1B Cap Exemption

-Public secondary schools do NOT qualify for cap-exemption unless they have a formal affiliation agreement or teacher-training agreement with a college or university, and the offered job includes services under such an agreement, but many school districts do have such affiliations.
-The H-1B petition must include a copy of the affiliation agreement.
+Public secondary schools do NOT qualify for cap-exemption unless they have a formal affiliation agreement or teacher-training agreement with a college or university, and the offered job includes providing teacher-training services under such an agreement, but many school districts do have such affiliations.
+The H-1B petition must include a copy of the executed affiliation agreement.

-The H-1B cap exemption also covers certain professionals employed by a for-profit entity but working at an exempt location, as long as their work continues to serve the core mission of the institution, such as a physicians’ practice group affiliated with and located at a university teaching hospital.
+The H-1B cap exemption also covers certain professionals employed by a for-profit entity but working at an exempt location, as long as their work continues to serve the core mission of the institution, such as a physicians’ practice group affiliated with, and located at, a university teaching hospital.

 Have more questions about H-1B cap exemptions?
 Contact Karin Wolman for a consultation today!